 Growing up in South London and studying at Westminster, Kingston and University of the Arts, the four have gone on to work at several noted branding and architectural studios across the capital over the last decade.
 The seed for Hubb was planted back in March at a mosque on route to Barbican’s exhibition on Japanese Houses.
 This followed from a previous trip by the group to Japan and South Korea.
 The journey since then has been one of many challenges.
 The opportunity of proposing for LDF's Brixton district has been a culmination of the designers paths with the collaboration being shaped by their city, their faith and their creative curiosity.

-Beyond the nine-day festival, the Hubb installation will be touring several mosques in the UK, the new studio has already started working on two new Lambeth based projects; a soup kitchen and a social enterprise space.
+Beyond the nine-day festival, the Hubb installation has found a new home in central London, with the new studio has already started working on two new Lambeth based projects; a soup kitchen and a social enterprise space.
 So prepare to watch them grow.

 For opportunities and enquiries: